Shadows in the Desert: Ancient Persia at War

 Farrokh has been interviewed for his book by the Leonard Lopate Show (WYNC FM 93.9, August 20, 2007) in New York, We Talk Back of Louisiana and Mississippi (KMLB-AM 1440, August 11, 2007), and The Tommy Schnurmacher Show in Montreal, Canada (CJAD AM 800, August 6, 2007).

-Kaveh Farrokh was interviewed live regarding his recent book “Shadows in the Desert: Ancient Persia at War” by Voice of America on Saturday December 20, 2008 (10:30 AM Pacific, 1:30 PM EST, 10:00 PM Iran).
+Farrokh was interviewed live regarding his book by Voice of America on Saturday December 20, 2008 (10:30 AM Pacific, 1:30 PM EST, 10:00 PM Iran).
 Please see the interview in Persian in two parts:

 Part 1: